Does Ceramic Coating Hide Scratches?

 Ceramic Coating and Scratch Resistance

 As car enthusiasts and owners, we all strive to maintain the pristine condition of our vehicles.
 In recent years, ceramic coating has emerged as a popular choice in the automotive care industry.
+Most car owners seek ceramic coating primarily for paint protection and to prevent scratches.

 However, there’s a lot of confusion about what ceramic coating can and cannot do, especially when it comes to scratch resistance.